mc-imperial/spirv-control-flow/POPL-artifact/README.md

 Validating some of our claims require using the Alloy Analyzer GUI, which you will need to download.

+#### Installing the Analyzer

-To run the Alloy Analyzer on Mac OS X, just download and open the alloy.dmg file available [here](https://github.com/AlloyTools/org.alloytools.alloy/releases/download/v5.1.0/alloy.dmg).
-For other platforms, just download the jar file [here](https://github.com/AlloyTools/org.alloytools.alloy/releases/download/v5.1.0/org.alloytools.alloy.dist.jar) (available at [Github Releases](https://github.com/AlloyTools/org.alloytools.alloy/releases) page) then double-click on the jar file, or type:
+If on Mac OS X, run the Alloy Analyzer by just opening the `alloy.dmg` file available in the folder `Alloy 5.1.0` in the Docker container.
+For other platforms, just open the `jar` file provided in the same folder (these are also available at [Github Releases](https://github.com/AlloyTools/org.alloytools.alloy/releases) page), or type:

 `java -jar org.alloytools.alloy.dist.jar`

 in the console.

+#### Using the Analyzer

 To load a model with the Alloy Analyzer, select `File` > `Open` in top toolbar, and in the dialog that opens, browse to and select the `als`-file you want to open.
 There will be one entry in the `Execute` menu for each `run`-command of the loaded model shown in the text editor section.
 If no `run`-command exists in the model, the `Run Default for 4 but 4 int, 4 seq expect 1` will be shown in the `Execute` menu (in this case the Analyzer will look for instances of the model with the size of the domains bounded to four).
 By selecting any `run`-command from the `Execute` menu, the Alloy Analyser will look for a matching example of the spec and will respond with either “No instance found” or “Instance found”.
 In the latter case, click the `Show` button from the toolbar, and a new window will open up (the Alloy Visualizer) with a diagram similar to this:

 ![](https://i.imgur.com/CbSyq0r.png)

-You can export the solution visualised to a graphviz diagram or to XML by going to `File` > `Export To` > `Dot...` or `XML...` from the Vizualiser's Menu Bar.
+To export the visualised solution to a graphviz diagram or to XML, go to `File` > `Export To` > `Dot...` or `XML...` from the Vizualiser's Menu Bar.

 ### Download and check that the Docker image works
 We provide a docker image that has all the necessary software pre-installed.
 For now, let's download the image, check that it can be loaded and run some basic checks to make sure that it works as expected.